Perform a Kolmogorov-Smirnov Test in SAS?

 run;

-At the bottom of the output we can see the test statistic and corresponding p-value of the Kolmogorov-Smirnov test:
+At the bottom of the output section dedicated to normality tests, we can clearly observe the calculated test statistic and the corresponding p-value specifically for the Kolmogorov-Smirnov test, often labeled as D:

 Kolmogorov-Smirnov test in SAS